juliajuju93/Self-Service-Facility-Ticket-System/README.md

 ![minimalAPIVSnew](https://github.com/juliajuju93/Self-Service-Facility-Ticket-System/blob/main/pictures/minimalAPIVSnew.gif)

-Make sure you have the following packages installed:
+For the following modifications, make sure you have the following packages installed:
 * Microsoft.EntityFrameworkCore.Design
 * Microsoft.EntityFrameworkCore.SqlServer
 * Swashbuckle.AspNetCore

-> Also make sure you have your ConnectionString configured with your credentials from [Create an Azure SQL database](https://docs.microsoft.com/en-us/learn/modules/get-started-with-powerapps/)
+> Also make sure you have your ConnectionString configured with your credentials from [Create an Azure SQL database](https://github.com/juliajuju93/Self-Service-Facility-Ticket-System#create-an-azure-sql-database)